What if I miss notification of registration renewal? Do I have to pay the late fee if I didn’t know about the renewal deadline?

-The deadline for registration renewal is March 31 at midnight.
-A late fee is incurred upon late renewal, whether or not you feel you were made aware of renewal deadlines.
+The deadline for registration renewal is March 31 at midnight PST.
+A late fee is incurred upon late renewal, whether you feel you were made aware of renewal deadlines or not.
 If notice of renewal was missed, it is possible that you:

 - are not registered with the CDBC (practicing illegally)

-- moved or changed email addresses, but haven’t updated this contact information in your CDBC profile
+- moved or changed email addresses, but have not updated this contact information in your CDBC profile

-- forgot your user ID and/or password and can’t access your CDBC profile
+- forgot your user ID and/or password and cannot access your CDBC profile

 - “unsubscribed” from the Constant Contact software that delivers CDBC correspondence.